heikkisa/blender-import-sketchup/README.md

 **5. Importing is slooooow**

 The option to fix duplicate faces can take some time, it is not very optimized (feel free to contribute improvements).
 Also importing into a scene that has a lot of existing stuff in it is slower.
 One good way is to import big models into a new, empty .blend-file.
 You can save this to a new .blend-file and use Blender "File -> Append" functionality in your other files to link to that object.
 I tend to have a collection of "component" .blend-files which contain common models which I then append into the actual scenes that I want to render.

+**6. Blender crashes during import**

+If the imported model is crazy enough (not unusual for exported SketchUp models) it can crash Blender.
+Try to enable "Validate models".